U.N. report may show slower growth in Iran nuclear stockpile

 The Islamic Republic denies Western allegations that it is seeking to develop the capability to make nuclear arms and says it is Israel's assumed nuclear arsenal that threatens peace.

-But the country's expanded uranium enrichment program and lack of full cooperation with U.N. nuclear inspectors have drawn increasingly tough sanctions on the major oil producer.
+But the country's expanded uranium enrichment programme and lack of full cooperation with U.N. nuclear inspectors have drawn increasingly tough sanctions on the major oil producer.

 The United States, Russia, China, France, Britain and Germany are due to meet Iran for talks in Kazakhstan on February 26 to tackle the dispute over Tehran's nuclear aspirations.